abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 #### Presentation Technology Agnostic

 The presentation technology (UI Framework) is one of the most changed parts of a real world application.
 It is very important to design the **Domain and Application Layers** to be completely **unaware** of the presentation technology/framework.
 This principle is relatively easy to implement and ABP's startup template makes it even easier.

+In some cases, you may need to have **duplicate logic** in the application and presentation layers.
+For example, you may need to duplicate the **validation** and **authorization** checks in both layers.
+The checks in the UI layer is mostly for **user experience** while checks in the application and domain layers are for **security and data integrity**.
+That's perfectly normal and necessary.

+#### Focus on the State Changes, Not Reporting

+DDD focuses on how the domain objects **changes and interactions**; How to create an entity and change its properties by preserving the data **integrity/validity** and implementing the **business rules**.

+DDD **ignores reporting** and mass querying.
+That doesn't mean they are not important.
+If your application doesn't have fancy dashboards and reports, who would use it?
+However, reporting is another topic.
+You typically want to use the full power of the SQL Server or even use a separate data source (like ElasticSearch) for reporting purpose.
+You will write optimized queries, create indexes and even stored procedures(!).
+You are free to do all as long as you don't mix all these into your business logic.